-City beats United in Manchester derby, leads Premier League by 11
+City beats United in Manchester derby for record 14th straight win, leads Premier League by 11

 The game kicked off in light snowfall and, until being caught cold by Rashford's equalizer, City overran United at times, just like in last season's 2-1 win at Old Trafford.
 Kevin De Bruyne and Silva, in particular, were given so much time in central midfield with opposite numbers Nemanja Matic and Herrera unsure whether to close down or retreat in front of their defence.

 It meant City was getting quite easily to the edge of United's box before encountering a wall of red jerseys.
-The final pass was the only thing lacking and invariably the opening goal came from a source which United was supposed to have the advantage: The set piece.
+The final pass was the only thing lacking and invariably the opening goal came from a source at which United was supposed to have the advantage: The set piece.

 De Bruyne's outswinging corner hit Lukaku as the United striker challenged for the ball with Otamendi, and Silva was on hand to guide the loose ball past stranded goalkeeper David De Gea from just inside the six-yard box.